Best App Blocker for College Students Who Can't Sleep

 The Best Option: SunBreak (Free)

-Accountability partner.
-Add your roommate, best friend, or study partner.
-If you make 3+ attempts to bypass the block, they get an email showing how many times you tried to cheat and how late you stayed up.
+The feature that makes it especially effective for students is the accountability partner.
+Add your roommate or study partner, and if you make 3+ attempts to bypass the block, they get an email showing how many times you tried.
 Nothing stops you from scrolling faster than knowing your roommate will roast you for it at breakfast.
+SunBreak also includes a wind-down routine with breathing exercises and a gratitude journal to help you actually fall asleep once your apps lock.

 The Roommate Setup